-Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Executive Director and Chief Executive Officer: Masayuki Makino; hereinafter “WAP”), today announced the purchase of its four products—“AI WORKS Financials & Strategy”, “AI WORKS Expense”, “AI WORKS Accounts Payable”, and “AI WORKS Accounts Receivable”—by Huis Ten Bosch Co., Ltd. (Headquarters: Sasebo, Nagasaki Prefecture; President: Hideo Sawada; hereinafter “Huis Ten Bosch”).
+Works Applications Co., Ltd. (Headquarters: Minato-ku, Tokyo; Representative Director and Chief Executive Officer: Masayuki Makino; hereinafter “WAP”), today announced the purchase of its four products—“AI WORKS Financials & Strategy”, “AI WORKS Expense”, “AI WORKS Accounts Payable”, and “AI WORKS Accounts Receivable”—by Huis Ten Bosch Co., Ltd. (Headquarters: Sasebo, Nagasaki Prefecture; President: Hideo Sawada; hereinafter “Huis Ten Bosch”).
 Huis Ten Bosch’s would use AI WORKS to form the core of its new accounting system in conjunction with its administrative reform drive.

 Under the slogan “tourism business city,” Huis Ten Bosch has been advancing its “number one, only one” Hius Ten Bosch theme park in Sasebo.
 Attractions include: the Kingdom of Light, said to be the most splendid urban illumination in all of Japan; the Henn-na Hotel, staffed by robots and boasting of the highest levels of service efficiency anywhere; and the Henn-na Restaurant, also staffed by robots and said to be 200 years ahead of its time.
 In addition, soon to come in 2017 is an expanded range of VR (virtual reality) and AR (augmented reality) features, and an establishment of a dedicated robotics company—hapi-robo st.